abbynicoleyee/abbynicoleyee.github.io/about.md

 I enjoy thinking about my next meal and half-following the rules.
-I'm currently Editorial Staff at [Reckoning](https://reckoning.press/) and Reviews Editor at [Middle House Review](https://www.middlehousereview.com/).
-Some of my quantities:

-* Erd&#337;s number: at most 4
-* Bacon number: unbounded
+My Erd&#337;s number is at most 4.
+Here is a bio you can use for publicity purposes:

+Hal Y. Zhang writes science, fiction, and science fiction, in no particular order.
+Her language-and-loss chapbook _AMNESIA_ is published by Newfound, and her women-with-sharp-things collection _Goddess Bandit of the Thousand Arms_ is forthcoming from Aqueduct Press.
+She is online at [halyzhang.com](halyzhang.com) and [@halyzhang](https://twitter.com/halyzhang).

 You can contact me directly at [first name]@halyzhang.com, or use the form below: